-Gardening is a great educational experience for children, and herb gardening is especially good for kids because most herbs are very easy to grow.
-They generally require very little maintenance and can survive through a little abuse and neglect.
+Gardening is a great educational experience for children, and herb gardening is perfect for kids and beginners because most herbs are easy to grow.
+They generally require very little maintenance and can survive through a bit of abuse and neglect.

-You can get started with your own seeds and frugal containers or choose from some of the grow kits we shared at the end of this article.
+You can start with your seeds and frugal containers or choose from some of the grow kits we shared at the end of this article.

-Your children may not even know about all of the wonderful herbs that are out there, so it’s great to teach them about all of the different types.
-They can learn what each herb looks like when it’s fresh, what the herbs smell like, and the different uses for each type.
+Your children may not even know about all the beautiful herbs out there, so it’s great to teach them about all the different types.
+They can learn what each herb looks like when it’s fresh, what the herbs smell like, and the various uses for each style.

 You might want to start kids out with a “pizza garden.”
-You’ll help your child grow some of the herbs that are commonly used on pizza.
-Since children really love pizza, they should be able to relate to this type of garden very well. they’ll also have fun knowing what goes into one of their favorite foods.
+First, you’ll help your child grow some of the commonly used herbs on pizza.
+Since children love pizza, they should be able to relate to this type of garden very well.
+They’ll also have fun knowing what goes into one of their favorite foods.